Yorkshire County Cricket Club racism scandal: Report

-Rafiq alleged that in 2009, during a county match against Nottinghamshire, Vaughan said while referring to a number of players of Asian descent that there "...are too many of you lot.
+Rafiq alleged that in 2009, during a county match against Nottinghamshire, Michael Vaughan said while referring to a number of players of Asian descent that there "...are too many of you lot.
 We need to do something about it."
-A statement also remembered by other players present.
+This statement was remembered by other players present.

 The panel that assessed the report found that YCCC "failed to implement its policies and procedures" in relation to the complaints raised by Rafiq, and their subsequent handling of those complaints.
 On the assumption of a new chairperson, Lord Kamlesh Patel on 8 November 2021, he promised to release the full unredacted report to all interested parties.

 Criticism

 The Independent Panel's report was released to Yorkshire County Cricket Club on 13 August 2021.
 YCCC released a statement on 19 August 2021 offering profound apologies to Rafiq, but the report remained unreleased.
 The sitting MPs on the Digital, Culture, Media and Sport committee, demanded that the report be released immediately in its entirety, noting that it had taken three years to get to the report being delivered.